 The DREAM Project

-The DREAM Project (Dancers Realize Excellence through Arts and Movement) is an inclusive program that provides children with disabilities the opportunity to dance and perform.
+The DREAM Project (Dancers Realize Excellence through Arts and Movement) is an inclusive dance program that provides children with disabilities the opportunity to perform.
 In this unique program, children with disabilities and a group of age-matched, neuro-typical peers dance in partnership, with the goals of maximizing participation and challenging every dancer to achieve their best through teamwork, creativity, empathy, and discovery.
 The program culminates in a performance celebrating every student’s talents and achievements.

 DREAM was co-created by NDI Associate Artistic Director Kay Gayner and Pediatric Physical Therapist Agnes McConlogue Ferro and is held twice per year, in February and August, at the NDI Center in Harlem.
 The program serves dancers ages 8 to 14 with disabilities and is offered free-of-charge to participants.